sowmyarshetty/CapstoneProject-AI-Class/README.md

 4. Filters items based on your preferred features (e.g., color, size, brand)
 5. Saves you valuable time and money by streamlining your shopping process

-#### Data Modeling Strategy
-This system combines advanced Natural Language Processing techniques (NLP) to deliver intelligent, conversational product recommendations:

-* **Sentiment Analysis (BERT-based, Hugging Face):** Uses a fine-tuned BERT model to analyze the sentiment of Amazon product reviews, enhancing the quality of recommendations.
-* **Question and Answering (DistilBERT via Hugging Face):** Implements DistilBERT to extract precise answers from review data, enabling the chatbot to respond to user queries effectively.
-* **Text Summarization (via LLM):** Summarizes large volumes of review content to present concise, relevant insights to the user.
-* **LangChain:** Used to manage the flow of conversation and integrate various LLM components seamlessly.
-* **PyTorch Library:** Core machine learning framework used for training and deploying custom models.
-* **RAG (Retrieval-Augmented Generation):** Enhances the chatbot's responses by integrating a custom knowledge base and vector data stores for more accurate, context-aware answers.
-* **Translation (TBD):** Potential future feature to support multilingual users by translating queries and responses.

 ### Design and Development
 ![Our_Strategy](images/model_progression.png)